 The City of Brecksville will remove trees from the tree lawn area that have caused damage to the public sidewalk.

 When engaging the services of a tree removal service or landscaper, the company should dispose of the trees or the homeowner is responsible.
 Trees or limbs 3" in diameter or less must be cut in lengths of 6' maximum and bundled without roots.
 Tie bundles securely at each end with twine only.
-Limbs or tree parts 4" to 6" diameter may be placed out singularly and not bundled, but stacked neatly.
+Logs 4" to 6" diameter may be placed out singularly and not bundled, but stacked neatly.

 Grass Clippings - Don't Bag Them!
 Grass clippings make great mulch for your garden or lawn.
 Not bagging your grass clippings will benefit your lawn and is an excellent way to reduce the waste stream.
 Leaving clippings on the lawn works best when the grass is cut into small pieces.
 Grass should be cut when it is 1 1/2" to 2 1/2" long and the clippings should be less than 1" long for faster decomposition.